Café Henry Burger

 Café Henry Burger was a restaurant in Gatineau, Quebec, near Ottawa.

 The restaurant was opened in 1922 by Swiss immigrant Henry Burger.
-The business expanded to include a hotel, but the business was forced to close following the 1929 stock market crash.
-The restaurant reopened on Laval Street and in 1936 Burger died and his wife Marie-Anne Monnin took over the business.
-After the building was destroyed by a fire in 1942 it moved to its final location at 69 Rue Laurier.
+The business expanded to include a hotel, but was forced to close following the 1929 stock market crash.
+The restaurant reopened on Laval Street and in 1936 his wife Marie-Anne Monnin took over the business following Burger's death.
+After the building was destroyed by a fire in 1942 the restaurant moved to its final location at 69 Rue Laurier.

 In 1963 Marie Burger was named Restaurateur of the Year.
-After Burger's death in 1973, the business changed hands a number of times before being acquired by Robert Bourassa in 1982.
+After her death in 1973, the business changed hands a number of times before being acquired by Robert Bourassa in 1982.

-The restaurant claimed to have served every prime minister since 1926, and in 2003 was indirectly involved in a public spending scandal regarding bills for meals at the restaurant claimed as expenses by public servants.
+Café Henry Burger claimed to have served every prime minister since 1926, and in 2003 was indirectly involved in a public spending scandal regarding bills for meals at the restaurant claimed as expenses by public servants.
 In 2006 the restaurant closed.